wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 * Directs you to the setup steps for each SDK
 * Provides [an overview of what instrumentation adds to your microservices](#a-closer-look-at-an-instrumented-microservice).

-{% include note.html content="If you have already instrumented your application for tracing with OpenTracing or OpenTelemetry using Jaeger or Zipkin, you can set up a [Wavefront integration](tracing_integrations.html) to forward the trace data to Wavefront." %}

 ## Step 1.
 Prepare to Send Data to Wavefront

 Choose one of the following ways to send metrics, histograms, and trace data from your application to the Wavefront service: